Cygnus-27/crossnotes/README.md

 # CrossNotes

-crossnotes is a work-in-progress keyboard-first markdown note-taking application built for deep focus and high-performance workflows.
+crossnotes is a work-in-progress keyboard-first cross-platform markdown note-taking application built for deep focus and high-performance workflows.
 Eliminating the friction between your thoughts and the screen, CrossNotes allows you to manage your entire vault without ever touching your mouse.

 ---